CloudTestDrive/EventLabs/AppDev/K8S/change.application.md

 ### Update the test case and other references to the new endpoint ###

-Change back to the browser where [github.com](https://github.com) is opened and find the `wercker.yml` file in your *angular-node-creditscore* repository.
-You can reach this file directly too, just type the following URL: `https://github.com/GITHUB_USERNAME/angular-node-creditscore/blob/master/wercker.yml`.
+Change back to the browser where [github.com](https://github.com) is opened and find the `wercker.yml` file in your *userxx-angular-node* repository.
 Click on the pencil icon to edit.

 ![alt text](images/wercker.change.05.png)